What is the Building Envelope?

 - Light control

-- And then finally heat and air
+- And finally thermal and air separation

 However, in this article, we focus on the building physics side of the building envelope.